williamliangwl/react-native-zendesk-support/README.md

 ```

 ### Configure Android (Must Do)
 You need to add the following repository to your `android/app/build.gradle` file.
-If you do not already have a `repositories` section, add it at the root level of the file right before the `dependencies` section
+If you do not already have a `repositories` section, add it at the root level of the file right before the `dependencies` section.

 ######android/app/build.gradle
 ```